joshhaines/joshhaines.github.io/_posts/2015-06-05-jhcollapsingnavbar.md

 I first tried using a wide combination of UIEdgeInsets, "y" values of the views, scroll deltas, and at one point I was even using "delta of delta" (I was getting the scroll direction with this).
 I just could *not* get everything to work correctly with each other.
 I'd get one direction working, but then the other direction would break.
 I'd get the second direction working, but then snapping would break.
 I'd get snapping working, and then the view would glitch to a random location.

-Getting that smooth 1-to-1 movement like you see in Facebook and Gmail was also a challenge.
+Getting that smooth 1-to-1 movement like you see in Facebook and Google Inbox was also a challenge.
 Certain approaches would move the navbar, but there'd be lag, which caused it too not look at all comparable to what is seen in Facebook.

 Looking at my old code, I have so much commented out code, so I just wrote "lol" at the top because I laugh whenever I look at it.
 I had so much random code that it was getting to be too much to handle for one feature.
 So I decided to start another project with a different approach.